Apple Massage Therapy, P.C. v 21st Century Ins. Co. (2019 NY Slip Op 51153(U))

 against

-Appeal from an order of the Civil Court of the City of New York, Kings County (Robin Kelly Sheares, J.), entered April 15, 2016.
-The order, insofar as appealed from as limited by the brief, granted the branch of defendant’s motion seeking summary judgment dismissing the first cause of action.
+Appeal from an order of the Civil Court of the City of New York, Kings County (Devin P. Cohen, J.), entered July 6, 2015.
+The order denied plaintiff’s motion for summary judgment and granted defendant’s cross motion for summary judgment dismissing the complaint.

-Accordingly, the order, insofar as appealed from, is reversed and the branch of defendant’s motion seeking summary judgment dismissing the first cause of action is denied.
+Accordingly, the order is modified by providing that the branches of defendant’s cross motion seeking summary judgment dismissing the third, fifth and seventh causes of action are denied.

 ENTER: